Search and Top Navigation

 line 587 (ui.slider _trimAlignValue)

-_trimAlignValue: function( val ) { + var step = this.options.step; + if (step > 0) { + var valModStep = val % step; + val -= valModStep; + if (Math.abs(valModStep) * 2 >= step) { + val += (valModStep > 0) ? step : (-step); + } + val = parseFloat( val.toFixed(5) ); + } if ( val < this._valueMin() ) { return this._valueMin(); } if ( val > this._valueMax() ) { return this._valueMax(); } - var step = this.options.step, - valModStep = val % step, - alignValue = val - valModStep; - - if ( valModStep >= ( step / 2 ) ) { - alignValue += step; - } // Since JavaScript has problems with large floats, round // the final value to 5 digits after the decimal point (see #4124) - return parseFloat( alignValue.toFixed(5) ); + return val; },
+_trimAlignValue: function( val ) { + var step = this.options.step; + if (step > 0) { + var valModStep = val % step; + val -= valModStep; + if (Math.abs(valModStep) * 2 >= step) { + val += (valModStep > 0) ? step : (-step); + } + val = parseFloat( val.toFixed(5) ); + } if ( val < this._valueMin() ) { return this._valueMin(); } if ( val > this._valueMax() ) { return this._valueMax(); } - var step = this.options.step, - valModStep = val % step, - alignValue = val - valModStep; - - if ( valModStep >= ( step / 2 ) ) { - alignValue += step; - } // Since JavaScript has problems with large floats, round // the final value to 5 digits after the decimal point (see #4124) - return parseFloat( alignValue.toFixed(5) ); + return val; },may work.

 The "step-aligned" value should be between min and max.